Americastestkitchen/Americastestkitchen.github.io/_posts/2015-07-14-the-value-of-feedback.markdown

 _(Going back to my scribbled down notes from engineering...)_
 - Where is my white list!!?!?
 - Where is the friggin white list??
-- Moar whitelist please!
+- Moar white list please!

 Alright...thanks guys.
-I can feel the feature already maturing as I received no feedback on the actual implementation of it and mostly received feedback on evolving it and protecting WebEdit where I can (whitelisting).
+I can feel the feature already maturing as I received no feedback on the actual implementation of it and mostly received feedback on evolving it and protecting WebEdit where I can (white listing).
 We are definitely on the right track, so let's start moving onto version 3!

 ## Version 3 - Final Final Release (Maybe?)
 So instead of listening to a single input (on 'keyup'), we need to bind our postMessage event to more inputs.

-Here is the code for said event passing json and listening to _specific_ inputs.
+Here is the code for said event passing JSON and listening to _specific_ inputs.
 {% gist d35e6fcda00b68301c74 %}

-Whitelisting didn't prove very difficult either.
+White listing didn't prove very difficult either.
 We created a mixin that would traverse the component's children and return null if it was not in the list (hence why we wrapped the resultant JSX in `<Article>` tags).
-Currently, it only supports whitelisting of HTML elements that React supports.
+Currently, it only supports white listing of HTML elements that React supports.
-We will be modifying the conditional logic to also check for a whitelist of custom components in the very near future.
+We will be modifying the conditional logic to also check for a white list of custom components in the very near future.

 ### Whitelist:
 {% gist e501bdd75b8971f84975 %}

-### Article Component Whitelisting:
+### Article Component White Listing:
 {% gist b8e91ccdb26d7e6b7337 %}

 What's this look like now?